Richmond-Nunoo/FLUTTER-FLIP-THE-BOTTLE-GAME/README.md

 # flip_the_bottle_game

 This is a simple flip the bottle game i made with flutter.Wanted to get my hands around customer painter and little animation.
-The bottle flips and lands any random position.
+The bottle flips and lands on any random position.

 ## SCREENSHOTS
 <p style="float: center;">